-Academic year (residential) SM2-EPI 80 credits students are limited to a maximum of 3.75 online credits in any semester and a maximum of 10 online credits overall out of the required 80 credits for the SM2-EPI 80 credits. \International students who want to enroll in online credits must contact the Assistant Director or Graduate the Academic Coordinator.
+Academic year (residential) SM2-EPI 80 credits students are limited to a maximum of 3.75 online credits in any semester and a maximum of 10 online credits overall out of the required 80 credits for the SM2-EPI 80 credits.
+International students who want to enroll in online credits must contact the Assistant Director or Manager of Academic Affairs.